Invest in Your Relationship with Yourself

 Deepen self-awareness and self-understanding

-Learn to face fear in support of your growth
+Learn to face fear in ways that support your growth

 “With Sarah’s help I’ve become a happier, more satisfied person and regularly surprise my family with how I’ve broken out of previously unhelpful patterns of behaviour.
 “You wouldn’t have done that before therapy” has become a pleasantly regular utterance in my house.
 Sarah made therapy unintimidating, warm, helpful and professional.
 I would strongly recommend her services to anyone who wants or needs them.”